Rolissa Nash has been fighting her whole life for equality in and out of the show ring.

 “If you speak to many clubs on Long Island, they will tell you, ‘Because of Rolissa and Doggie U, we are both in existence.’
 But it took 15 years to get to that level.”

 In 2020, Rolissa hit another roadblock: COVID-19.
 “I’m trying to reinvent Doggie U,” Rolissa said.
 “But I’ve reached the point when somebody could help me besides the clubs — my dog family.”

-It’s hard for Rolissa to admit she needs help.
-She’s pulled herself through life by her bootstraps for 70 years.
+It was hard for Rolissa to admit she needs help.
+She pulled herself through life by her bootstraps for 70 years.
 In rare moments of emotion, Rolissa let out a few tears, overwhelmed by the thought of losing her facility, everything she has worked toward.
-During the pandemic, she has done everything in her power to keep the facility and community alive.
-She’s scheduled private lessons at all times of day and night, even meeting clients at 11 p.m. to keep students safe and to keep the facility up and running.
+During the pandemic, she did everything in her power to keep the facility and community alive.
+She scheduled private lessons at all times of day and night, even meeting clients at 11 p.m. to keep students safe and to keep the facility up and running.